"Education is not filling a pail, but lighting a fire." – William Butler Yeats

 Success in Go Math relies on grounding concepts in real life, rather than simple number manipulation and drill.
 Hands-on experiences, such as cooking and building—tasks that use various measuring concepts that enable a child to actually see the differences in unit measurements needed for answering class problems—are encouraged.
 Using geometry to create art gives it purpose beyond abstract study.
 Shopping, maintaining “checking and savings” accounts, planning trips, and keeping track of elapsed time provide realistic opportunities to incorporate numbers and operations in ways that matter.
 Explaining processes and strategies used to solve problems integrates language and written expression.

 The social studies curriculum for fourth grade centers on the study of United States’ early American history from colonization to the signing of the U.S. Constitution.
 As the students read about the regions of the U.S., they learn about colonial times associated with that area.
 Students research these areas in more detail during the year, using supplemental books from the library and computer software while also partaking in field trips in the surrounding counties of Maryland.
-Also in the first month of school, Fourth graders break from the regions textbook for a short time to extend their knowledge of their own state of Maryland utilizing a different text.
+Also in the first month of school, fourth graders break from the regions textbook for a short time to extend their knowledge of their own state of Maryland utilizing a different text.

 In addition, fourth graders read, study notes, and take tests on each region of the U.S. utilizing a grade-level textbook focusing on the U.S. topography, people, and heritage.
 The American journey begins with the study of the Southwest, then moves to the Southeast, onto the Northeast, the Midwest, the Mountain States and finally the West.

 Developing study skills regarding informational material are emphasized over the year making use of teacher created notes.
 Each student also is responsible for researching a favorite U.S. state from October to February.
 The majority of the research is completed independently in class.
-Students also put together a State Fair in March for parents and visitors.
+Students also put together a State Fair in the spring for parents and visitors.

 Each student is responsible for writing a three-page research paper and doing a PowerPoint presentation on a colonial craftsperson.
 This is completed in the third trimester with teacher and parent guidance.